Gronis/docker-seafile-client/README.md

  - PASSWORD=password                 Your account password (credentials)
  - DATA_DIR=directory-path-to-sync   The path where to put the files
  - CONNECT_RETRIES=number            How many times try to connect to daemon.
 Higher value is useful on slow boxes.
 Default is 5
+ - DISABLE_VERIFY_CERTIFICATE=true   Disable certificate validation.
+In case you connect to a server with a self-signed certificate
+                                     !
+Do not use to connect to public server on the internet !
+Use a trusted certificate provider instead.
 ## How to find library id:

 <img src="imgs/help.png"/>